Lewis Award Endowment Plans

 The purpose of the Lewis Award Endowment is to offer superlative educational opportunities to our youth by attracting and retaining exceptional teachers for the Diocesan schools.
 Further, the Award strives to assist in the promotion of the Diocese of Raleigh Catholic schools as a nationally recognized outstanding school system.
 100% of any donation to the Lewis Award Endowment goes into the Endowment corpus, and the corpus should not be invaded.
 A portion of the annual income from the Endowment is returned to the Endowment to assure its continued growth.
 The remaining annual income will be the source of funding for that year’s Award activities.

-Currently, Lewis Award Excellence in Teaching recipients receive an honorarium of $1500, and their schools receive $500 in the teacher’s honor.
-Finalists for the Award receive an honorarium of $250, and their school receives $250 in the Finalist honor.
-Among the plans on a “Wish List” for the Lewis Award are increases in the honorarium of the Recipient, the Finalists and their schools, when Endowment income allows.
+Lewis Award Excellence in Teaching recipients as well as their school receive an honorarium.
+Additionally finalists and their schools receive an honorarium Among the plans on a “Wish List” for the Lewis Award are increases in the honorarium of the Recipient, the Finalists and their schools, when Endowment income allows.

 Other Wish List ideas to be implemented as the Lewis Award Endowment grows include, but are not limited to: